A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Network Infrastructure

 \subsection{Results}

-\paragraph{Multicast and 802.11 Retries} The performance of unicast only load can be seen in the dashed plots of \autoref{fig:comms_result}, which shows how well default settings for 802.11 and RTPS perform at 200 messages per second, where it can be seen that only 44\% of all messages were successfully delivered, and at consistently higher delays than other schemes at comparable message rates.
-The figure also shows that, even at messaging rates as low as 20 per second, delays remain highly variable and can exceed the interval between policy executions. \autoref{fig:comms_result} also shows a plot using RTPS default (unicast) settings at 60 messages per second; roughly equivalent to the load during policy execution.
-The difference is that 802.11 hardware retries are set down to 1.
-We found that this reduced latency when compared to the default hardware retry setting of 7.
+\paragraph{Multicast and 802.11 Retries} \autoref{fig:comms_result} displays unicast-only performance with dashed lines denoting default 802.11 and RTPS settings at 200 messages per second.
+With default settings, only 44\% of all messages are delivered, along with consistently higher delays.
+Even at messaging rates as low as 20 per second, delays remain highly variable and can exceed the interval between policy executions.
+We found the reduced latency of multicast operation generally performs better than unicast at similar rates despite lower packet delivery rates.
+Reducing 802.11 hardware retries to one reduces latency using RTPS unicast defaults (\autoref{fig:comms_result}).

-Overall, we found that using multicast, an 802.11 hardware retry setting of 1 and using RTPS's reliability mechanism results in the most favourable performance; at the message rates in the \gls{onboard_adhoc} configuration, approximately 84\% of messages were delivered within 20ms of being sent, with the remainder largely being lost entirely. \autoref{fig:comms_result} highlights the relative latency stability of the chosen scheme where it can be seen packets are either delivered at low latency, or fail to be delivered at all.
+Overall, using multicast, an 802.11 hardware retry setting of one and using RTPS's reliability mechanism results in the most favourable performance, delivering approximately 84\% of messages within $20$ ms in the \gls{onboard_adhoc} setup, with the remainder being lost. \autoref{fig:comms_result} highlights the relative latency stability of the chosen scheme where packets are either delivered at low latency, or fail to be delivered at all.

-\paragraph{Reliability} We evaluated the impact of disabling positive acknowledgements and found that above 80 packets per second on the network, disabling positive acknowledgements reduced messaging delays, due to the reduction in network contention.
-We elected to leave positive acknowledgements enabled as our messaging rate fell below this threshold.
+\paragraph{Reliability} We found disabling positive acknowledgements reduces messaging delays due to the reduction in network contention.

+\paragraph{Applicability} Any adapter conforming to the same 802.11 revision with similar transmit powers and antennas should perform similarly to the presented results.
+Achievable inter-robot range is limited by wireless interference.
+If an increased number of robots are contending for airspace, the total number of packets per second achievable will reduce.